You’re looking for a new tube amp, or valve amp as we say in the UK – but which one should you choose?

 A lot of players go down the route of having a simple single channel amp (e.g. Victory V40) and use it as a pedal platform.

-Relying on boost, fuzz, and overdrive pedals instead of switching to a lead channel.
+With a pedal platform amp, you are relying on boost, fuzz, and overdrive pedals instead of switching to a lead channel.

 If that works for you, then it’s a route worth taking.

 But, most of the music I write is metal and pedals just can’t take the place of a tube-driven overdrive.
+However, the good old Tube Screamer works nicely to tighten up the tone.

 Not all amps take pedals well.
 For example, I don’t like using my Egnater Tweaker 88 head for pedals at all.
 But it is incredibly flexible.